Orthopaedics & Sports MedicineCall 520.263.3761

 Whether you are a weekend warrior, in the military, or participate in team sports, don’t be sidelined by an injury.
 Our Orthopaedic Sports Medicine physical therapists have extensive training in the prevention and treatment of injuries caused by exercise, sports, and physically demanding military-readiness.
 They focus on treating bone and ligament injuries of the shoulder, hip, knee, and ankle along with adolescent musculoskeletal injuries.
 Take the joint pain assessment to see if you are a candidate for joint surgery.

-Canyon Vista Medical Center has earned The Joint Commission’s Gold Seal of Approval® for Hip & Knee Replacement and Hip Fracture Accreditation by demonstrating continuous compliance with its performance standards.
-The Gold Seal is a symbol of quality that reflects a health care organization’s commitment to providing safe and quality patient care.
+Canyon Vista Medical Center has earned The Joint Commission’s Gold Seal of Approval® for Total Hip & Knee Replacement and Hip Fracture Accreditation.

-Specially trained health care professionals, who are experts in their fields, visited the facility and conducted a review that monitored how well our staff:
+Specially trained health care professionals, visited the facility and conducted a review on how well our staff:

 – provides a safe environment for your care

-– educates you about the risks and options for your diagnosis and treatment
+– educates you on the risks and options for your diagnosis and treatment

 – evaluates your condition, before, during and after diagnosis and treatment

 “We commend CVMC for its continuous quality improvement efforts in patient safety and quality of care.” says Mark Pelletier, RN, MS, Chief Operating Officer, Accreditation and Certification Operations, and Chief Nursing Executive, The Joint Commission.